psychemedia/sin-eater-resources/resources/ACDMY_the-academy.md

 p407

-1896.
+London, Maay 11, 1896.

-The dissyllabic compound ymy/ is the ordinary Welsh word for “brim,” “edge,” &.
-In Carmarthenshire that word is pronounced imi!, the vowel in both syllables having the same. value as in the English word “limit.”
-The Irish and Gaelic cognates are imaell and iomall.
-In Cardiganshire and North Wales the vowel has a different sound, which the u of the English word ‘‘humble”’ will represent well enough.
-I cannot at present see my way to concede that Miss Beale’s abei/on has anything to do with ymy/ and its plural form ymylon, or with the very dubious variants y bylon and y mylon given by Mr. Eilir Evans.
-I cannot find myl as an independent word in the dic- tionaries; and this is what they say about its brother byl.
+The dissyllabic compound *ymyl* is the ordinary Welsh word for "brim," "edge," &c.
+In Carmarthenshire that word is pronounced *imíl*, the vowel in both syllables having the same value as in the English word "limit."
+The Irish and Gaelic cognates are *imaell* and *iomall*.
+In Cardiganshire and North Wales the vowel has a different sound, which the *u* of the English word "humble" will represent well enough.
+I cannot at present see my way to concede that Miss Beale's *abeilon* has anything to do with *ymyl* and its plural form *ymylon*, or with the very dubious variants *y bylon* and *y mylon* given by Mr. Eilir Evans.
+I cannot find *myl* as an independent word in the dictionaries; and this is what they say about its brother *byl*.

-Owen Pughe’s Dictionary’, 1832:
+Owen Pughe's Dictionary, 1832:

-** Byl, sm. pl. t. au (yl), a brim or edge.
-Yn llawn hyd y byl, being full to the brim, Sil[-urian].
-This word is only used in North Wales in its com- pound forms, ymy/, cyfy/, and the like.”’
+"Byl, sm. pl. t. au (yl), a brim or edge. *Yn llawn hyd y byl*, being full to the brim, Sil[-urian].
+This word is only used in North Wales in its compound forms, *ymyl*, *cyfyl*, and the like."

-Silvan Evans’s English - Welsh Dictionary (1858) has, under ‘‘ brimless,” “‘ a heart brimful of tears,” calon lawn o ddagrau hyd y byl.”
-The same distinguished lexicographer’s Welsh- English Dictionary has (p.
+Silvan Evans's English - Welsh Dictionary (1858) has, under "brimless," "a heart brimful of tears," *calon lawn o ddagrau hyd y byl*."
+The same distinguished lexicographer's Welsh- English Dictionary has (p.
 600) :
-‘*Byl (¥), sm. f.,a brim oredge; a rim.
-Liawn hyd y fyl, full to the brim, brimful.
-S[-outh} Wi-ales{.”
+‘Byl (¥), sm. f., a brim or edge; a rim. *Llawn hyd y fyl*, full to the brim, brimful.
+S[-outh] W[-ales]."

-But Mr. Eilir Evans says that y bylon and mylon not only mean ‘‘ edges ”’ or “‘ margins,” ut also ‘‘ perquisites” or “ gifts.”
+But Mr. Eilir Evans says that *y bylon* and *y mylon* not only mean "edges" or "margins," but also "perquisites" or "gifts."
 In regard to that statement I have collected the following evidence.
-Under ‘‘ perquisite,”’ I find in Silvan Evans’s English- Welsh Dictionary, ad/ael, dam- weinfael, dygwyddfael, rhoddfael, mael dygwydd, rhyw fael neu elw a gaffer heb law cyflog [* some vail or profit that is got in addition to wages”), anrheg.
-Under ‘‘ vails” the same work gives gweinidfael, gweinidrodd, damweinfael, rhodd- Jfael, ystlysfael, mael dygwydd, rhodd i weini- dogion [‘‘ gift to ministers”).
-Salesbury has mael, “‘avayle”; T. Richards (1753) has mael, “gain, profit, lucre, advantage”; T. Lewis (1805) has ‘‘ maelor, s., a place of traffic, a mart or market.
-There are districts so called in the marches of Wales, which were neutral ground, where trade was carried on.”
-It is clear, from the above quotations, that the question is not confined to ymylon and y meilon, but that maelon must also be taken into account.
-Both mail and mael will explain the diph- thongal middle syllable of abeilon, but ymy? will not.
-Whether or no the Welsh mae/ is connected i i English ‘“ mail” (in “ black- mail”) or English ‘‘ vails” is an interesting problem, but (mindful of the heading of this note) I must not attempt to discuss it at present.
+Under "perquisite," I find in Silvan Evans's English-Welsh Dictionary, *adfael, damweinfael, dygwyddfael, rhoddfael, mael dygwydd, rhyw fael neu elw a gaffer heb law cyflog* ["some vail or profit that is got in addition to wages"), *anrheg*.
+Under "vails" the same work gives *gweinidfael, gweinidrodd, damweinfael, rhoddfael, ystlysfael, mael dygwydd, rhodd i weinidogion* ["gift to ministers").
+Salesbury has *mael*, "avayle"; T. Richards (1753) has *mael*, "gain, profit, lucre, advantage"; T. Lewis (1805) has "*maelor*, s., a place of traffic, a mart or market.
+There are districts so called in the marches of Wales, which were neutral ground, where trade was carried on."
+It is clear, from the above quotations, that the question is not confined to *ymylon* and *y meilon*, but that *maelon* must also be taken into account.
+Both *mail* and *mael* will explain the diphthongal middle syllable of *abeilon*, but *ymyl* will not.

+Whether or no the Welsh *mael* is connected with either English "mail" (in "blackmail") or English "vails" is an interesting problem, but (mindful of the heading of this note) I must not attempt to discuss it at present.

 J. P. Owen.

 ---